Calluna

 Transformation of 1970’s modernism

-Our brief was to convert the existing double garage into the Main Bedroom, acting as a separate western wing to the main house.
-To create this, the existing external, covered link corridor was to be enclosed with a glazed wall to create a hallway link to the garage conversion.
+Our brief was to refurbish the existing house and convert the existing double garage into the Main Bedroom, forming a separate western wing to the main house.
+To create this, the existing external, covered link corridor was enclosed with a glazed wall to create a hallway link to the garage conversion.

-Also important to the project was the retention of the original charm and modernist qualities of the 1970’s house.
+Important to the project was the retention of the original charm and modernist qualities of the 1970’s house, which was achieved by working alongside the clients and Interior Designer, Michele Barker.

 The existing double garage spaces were too narrow to fit a modern car and were being used by the previous owner as overspill storage for the main house.
-Its conversion, to form the Main Bedroom with an adjoining En-suite, is accommodated within the existing footprint, with the only increase in internal floor area created via the enclosure of the existing canopy to form a link corridor from the main house through to the new bedroom.
+Its conversion to form the Main Bedroom with an adjoining en-suite is accommodated within the existing footprint, linked back to the house by enclosing the existing canopy to form a new corridor from the main living area.

 The original central entrance was retained and carefully refurbished, which included a bright glazed porch and a large timber-framed window.
 Throughout, an authentic feel has been preserved; period features remain in situ, including teak thresholds in all the doors.